bytefish/bytefish.de/blog/pca_lda_with_gnu_octave.md

 V = V(:,i);
 ```

 Because all variables in this example are measured on the same scale we don't need to apply any standardization.
-Plotting both eigenvectors:
+Plot both eigenvectors:

 ```matlab
 scale = 5